26 Best Movies to learn Japanese in 2026

 22. Our Little Sister (海街) — 2015

 A must-watch Japanese family drama is Our Little Sister.
-Following the death of their father, three sisters came to terms with how to accept a sibling.
+Following the death of their father, the three sisters came to terms with how to accept a sibling.

 23. Sweet Bean (あん) — 2015

 There’s nothing sweeter than red bean paste in this Japanese pastry.
-Known as Sentaro, this man hires a woman specializing in bean paste delicacies.
+Known as Sentaro, this man hires a woman specializing in bean-paste delicacies.

 Sweat bean